 Getting Started with Game Localization

 Often times, games that have garnered a global user base face the challenge of the next step of expansion and growth: game localization.
-To help everyone in the gaming localization process – from game developers to localization managers – navigate the game translation process and enter new markets, we’ve broken down fundamentals for successful game localization.
-From understanding the basic localization processes to figuring out which international markets you should tackle, our #gamelocalization series will equip you with everything you need to know for successful game localization.
+To help everyone in the gaming localization process – from game developers to localization managers and the end user (your gamers) – navigate the game translation process and enter new markets, we’ve broken down fundamentals for successful game localization.
+From understanding the basic localization processes to figuring out which international markets you should tackle, our #gamelocalization series will equip you with everything you need to know for successful video game localization.

 To begin, here’s an introduction to localization, why it is essential for global game growth, and how you can start identifying which markets into which you start localizing.

 Why Game Localization?

 Localization (l10n) is the process adapting a product, video game or content for a specific locale or market.
 In general, this process includes adapting graphics and modifying content to suit target markets and their consumption habits, converting to local requirements (such as currencies and units of measure), and using proper local formats for dates, addresses, and phone numbers.
 For video games, this means making sure that all the aspects of your video game are properly translated into the languages of the respective markets of your gamers worldwide.
 For example, here are a few of the game elements you’ll need to take into consideration when building out your game localization strategy:

 The goal of localization is to give your product the look and feel that is tailored to the target market, taking into account not only the language, but also culturization factors.
 With video gamers logging on from all over the world, having a properly localized game will result in a bigger community, more fans, and more sales.